pharo-ai/linear-models-posts/using-linear-regression.md

 ## Training the machine learning model

 We have everything that is needed to start training the linear regression model.
 We need to load the [Linear models library](https://github.com/pharo-ai/linear-models) from pharo-ai.
 That library contains both the logistic regression and linear regression algorithms.
+Both algorithms have the same API.

-We instantiate the model, set the learning rate and the max iterations (if not set the model will be the default values).
+We instantiate the model, set the learning rate and the max iterations (if not set, the model will use the default values).
 After that, we train the model with the `trainX` and `trainY` collections that we have obtained.

 ```st
 "Training the linear regression model"